-Allergy or Intolerance?The difference between allergies and intolerances is simple.
+Allergy or Intolerance?The difference between allergies and intolerances.

 An intolerance is the body’s inability to digest an item properly, whether this is a food intolerance or an environmental factor (a non-food intolerance).
 Intolerances can occur due to a number of reasons, the two most common are: